LassePSH/portfolio/_posts/2023-03-01-master-thesis.md

 ## Individuals Identity in Communities
 The following section shows the result of the study we conducted on the importance of identity in communities.
-Existing litterature sugest that individual’s identity is a crucial part of a user’s reputation within a com­munity.
+Existing literature suggests that an individual’s identity is a crucial part of a user’s reputation within a com­munity.
 For a user to have a true and accurate reputation, they must be well­known and recognizable within the community.
 <br>
 The subreddit wallstreetbets gained widespread popularity at the end of 2020, resulting in a large influx of new members joining the community.